LABORATORIES

 • Seismicity monitoring.

-• Engineering Seismology and earthquake hazard analysis (including microzonation, vulnerability analysis and strong ground motion analysis).
+• Engineering Seismology and earthquake hazard analysis (including microzonation, vulnerability analysis and strong ground motion analysis, ).

 • Physics of the earthquake source and earthquake prediction.